liprec/Demos/GlobalAzure/AzureDataLake/README.md

 4. Look at the query and see the following typical parts of an U-SQL query:
     - UPPER case syntax is related to SQL
     - CamelCasing syntax is related to C# code
-5. In this query we are using duild-in 'Extractors' and 'Outputters' to extract the individual rows and store the output as CSV file
+5. In this query we are using build-in 'Extractors' and 'Outputters' to extract the individual rows and store the output as CSV file
 6. Run the job by clicking 'Submit'
 7. Evaluate the output file which can be found in the output folder of the local storage